wazuh/wazuh-documentation/source/installation-guide/elasticsearch/unattended.rst

     <div class="accordion-section">

-The final stage of the process for installing a Elasticsearch multi-node cluster consists in running the security admin script.
+The final stage of the process for installing an Elasticsearch multi-node cluster consists in running the security admin script.

 Run the ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
 Replace ``<elasticsearch_IP>`` with the Elasticsearch installation IP and run the command.